 Covid and reduced male fertility

 According to the study, the virus alters the reproductive processes necessary to maintain sexual characteristics.
-When this occurs, “a secondary viral infection-induced inflammatory response” can occur in the testes, and the nominal response of fever to infection interferes with reproductive physiology and male fertility.
+When this happens, “an inflammatory response induced by a secondary viral infection” may occur in the testes, and the nominal fever response to the infection interferes with reproductive physiology and male fertility.

 The male reproductive system should be considered a "high risk" organ